 - Birth injuries

 - Medication errors (prescription errors, knowingly prescribing expired medications, or prescribing medications that will not treat a condition)

 - Use of recalled or ineffective medical technology machines

 What kind of damages may I be entitled to?

-Depending on the severity of your case, you may be eligible for the following monetary damages:
+Depending on the severity of your case, your Surgical Error Lawyer in Maryland from Greenberg Law Offices can tell you whether you are eligible for the following monetary damages: